FAQ's

 What happens in a therapy session?

 Therapy sessions typically involve exploring what troubles you.
 You choose what we talk about and discuss in each weekly session.
 We will consider how this issue, worry or concern presents itself in your mind and body.
-Our 50-minute session provides an opportunity for your voice to be heard.
-You will be listened to without any judgment.
+Our 50-minute session provides an opportunity for you to be heard and listened to without judgement.

 Do you offer online or telephone therapy?

-Yes, I offer secure online sessions via zoom, so you can access therapy from the comfort of your home.
-It is important to note that our online sessions must take place in an inside, private space enabling you to talk freely and safely without being disturbed or interrupted.
+Yes, I offer secure online sessions via Zoom.
+It is important that our online sessions must take place inside a private and secure space enabling you to talk freely and safely without being disturbed or interrupted.
 I offer therapy via the telephone for clients who feel more comfortable without a camera.

-Does therapy via zoom or telephone cost the same amount as an in-person therapy?
+Does therapy via Zoom or telephone cost the same amount as an in-person therapy appointment?

 Yes.
-My fee for all sessions (in-person, online and via telephone) is £66.00 for 50 minutes of therapy.
-I offer a reduced rate for trainees.
-I ask that you pay my weekly fee by BACS prior to our appointment.
-Paying the day before is fine.
+My fee for all sessions whether in-person, online or by telephone is £70.00 for a 50-minute therapy appointment.
+I offer a reduced rate for counsellors in training and clients on a low wage.
+I ask that you transfer my fee into my bank account, 24 hours prior to our appointment.

 Are our therapy sessions confidential?